kmurph73/doctests-via-ava/README.md

 ### TypeScript

 If you're compiling your TS manually, simply point the `doctests-via-ava` CLI command at TS's `outDir` (see above).
 If you're using something like create-react-app or ts-node that's compiling your TS for you, support for that is in the works, but not currently available.

 ### Stage of development

-This lib is very new and only really handles the happy path.
+This lib is very new, probably buggy, and only really handles the happy path.
 This will improve over time.

+### License

+MIT